 He thought of a blade through his back, through his neck, through his ribs.
 The same blade, and always different hands.
 “You don’t remember?” he asked.

 He envied her that.
 Sometimes they remembered.
 Maybe it was better that she didn’t.
-Elias had killed him, but he’d killed Tomas after Gwenviel had killed Laurela, and before that it had been Kelruil—
+Elias had killed him, just like Tomas had killed him after Gwenviel had killed Laurela, and before that it had been Kelruil—

 So many Starlight Heroes, and so many Sunlight Heirs.
 Always the same Moonlight Monster, always the same Starsword.